ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 On the other hand, MySQL or PostgreSQL are DBMSes that suit us well - they have Master-Slave cluster architecture, thus streaming of commit log from Master node is a streaming of SoT modification events per se.

-Commit log in PostgreSQL called [Write-Ahead log](https://www.postgresql.org/docs/current/wal-intro.html)
+Commit log in PostgreSQL is called [Write-Ahead log](https://www.postgresql.org/docs/current/wal-intro.html)

 MySQL calls Commit log a [REDO log](https://dev.mysql.com/doc/refman/5.7/en/innodb-redo-log.html), but CDC is from [binary log](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html), which is created after modifications in table state.
 Still, it looks like it works.

 ### Message bus as persistence

 There are durable message buses.
 Say, Kafka may retain messages for days.
 If we treat a message bus as SoT storage, then persisting and publishing of an event are strictly consistent and atomic, which is even more than we need!
-But Kafka does not provide selective reading of data, so it's practically useless as operational SoT storage.
+But Kafka does not provide selective reading of data, so it's practically useless as an operational SoT storage.

 In practice, there is a hybrid approach - we back up a message bus with a DB for caching and read optimization.
 The flow would be:

 1. Events are published to a message bus,
 1. Events are read from the message bus and persisted in a DB by a utility app,
 1. Service for which this data is the operational data, recovers from DB and read up tail (head?) from the message bus,
-1. Consumers read the message bus only.
+1. Consumers read only from the message bus.

 That's complex, but if you have a strict SLA on data publication after persistence, that could be a way to go.